 Every year, roughly 1.3 million people die in motor vehicle accidents worldwide.
 About 2 million drivers in car accidents experience permanent injuries every year, and around 130,000 individuals are injured each year in truck collisions.
-When measured per capita, there are more motor vehicle deaths in California than in any other US state.

 While distracted driving, age differences, and general vehicle safety are taken into account for both car and truck accident statistics, the protocol for handling each case differs by vehicle type.